prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 **Step 3** GMA SDK makes an ad request.
 AdMob returns the mediation chain with respective ad sources.

-**Step 4** For each Prebid Ad Source, the GMA SDK instantiates an adapter.
+**Step 4** For each prebid's ad source, the GMA SDK sequentially instantiates an adapter.

-**Step 5** The adapter verifies the targeting keywords of the winning bid and server properties of the given Ad Source.
+**Step 5** The adapter verifies the targeting keywords of the winning bid and the server properties of the given ad source.
 If they match adapter will render the winning bid.
 Otherwise, it will fail with "no ad" immediately and the next ad source will instantiate the same adapter but for another set of server parpams.

 Prebid Mobile supports these ad formats:

 - Display Banner
-- Video Banner
 - Display Interstitial
 - Video Interstitial
 - Rewarded Video